fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 BasketSuspiciencyThreashold | 0.100000 | Haggle reaction 1 threshold (haggle more difficult)
 BestVisVolume | 10000.000000 | object volume for maximum recognition bonus BigZoneDistanceSlotMod | 0.800000 | temporary solution, slot mod for distance > 1
+BlindViewRadiusFakeRelative | | for blinded (mostly sleeping) NPC we have to calculate stealth XP somehow, so we calculate this fake radius
 BowChargeDurationMax | 3.000000 | maximum duration of bow charge animation BowChargeDurationMin | 1.350000 | minimum duration of bow charge animation BowPowerToChargeDuration | 0.100000 | nominal charge duration for bow with power = 1